 There are two subcontracting related problems facing most government contractors:

-- Failure to anticipate the road ahead!
-Problem: Though 79% of today’s government contractor executives say responding quickly to change is the only way to survive our current federal procurement challenges, only 1 in 3 are even able to identify threats before they strike, much less proactively position their business for growth.
+- Problem: Though a large of today’s government contractor executives say responding quickly to change is the only way to survive our current federal procurement challenges, about 1 in 3 are even able to identify threats before they strike, much less proactively position their business for growth.

-The Impact of SBA’s new rules: Although the SBA has issued new rules that limit the possibility of affiliation between companies, companies can still experience harsh consequences for having improper subcontractor relationships.
+Although the SBA has issued new rules that limit the possibility of affiliation between companies, companies can still experience harsh consequences for having improper subcontractor relationships.

 The recent rules focus on limiting the likelihood of affiliation.
 However, failure to align teaming or joint ventures with the regulations can still have a grave impact on small businesses.